ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/ballerina-streaming-reference.md

 #### Table Operations
 Ballerina provides extensive support to deal with tables.
-It provides various types of operations such as create, insert, delete and etc.. with in-memory or external storage tables.
-You could refer below link to find more information on this.
+It provides various types of operations such as create, insert, delete, etc. with in-memory or external storage tables.

 ###### Purpose
 In Streaming context, a table is a stored version of a stream or a table of events.
 Ballerina provides support to interactively query the state of the stored events in the table when processing events which are arrived through a stream.